 We look forward to hearing from you soon!

 These are the most frequently asked questions we receive from potential job seekers.
-If you have unanswered questions that this list does not cover or would like to discuss a position, contact our recruiter at 952-345-8555 or email at Recruiter@Hammer.org.
+If you have unanswered questions that this list does not cover or would like to discuss a position, contact one of our knowledgeable recruiters.

-What does a DSP (Direct Support Professional) do?
+What does a Direct Support Professional (DSP) do?

-DSPs work directly with the adults served by Hammer Residences, assisting them with anything they need to do in their day-to-day lives.
-The assistance required depends on each individual and may include assisting with personal care, cooking, cleaning, laundry, and driving people around the Twin Cities for errands, appointments, and social activities.
+DSPs work directly with the adults supported in our group homes and apartments, supporting them with anything they need to do in their day-to-day lives.
+The support level required depends on each person and may include helping with personal care, cooking, cleaning, laundry, and driving them around the Twin Cities for errands, appointments, and social activities.